Ramona's Cuisine

 • While the potatoes are boiling, prepare an oven tray by laying a sheet of parchment paper and drizzling some olive oil.

-• When the potatoes have been boiling for 5 min, remove the pot from heat, pour out the water or remove the potatoes from water.
+• When the potatoes have been boiling for 5 min, remove the pot from heat, pour out the water or remove the potatoes from the water.
 Whatever you prefer and find easier.

-• Gently and carefully handle the spuds while they are still hot and this is the secret for a great taste and fab crispness.
+• Gently and carefully handle the spuds while they are still hot and this is the secret to a great taste and fab crispness.
 They should go in the oven while still pretty warm from boiling.

 • Place each potato on a chopping board and slightly squash with a potato masher.
 Apply pressure little by little until the potato flattens slightly.